-It’s easy to get caught up with the latest openings and new exciting places (and there is plenty to be excited about at the moment), but I thought it was time to give some appreciation to the places that have kept me fed and watered with consistently brilliant fare since I moved to Bristol nine (bloody hell) years ago.Continue reading Oldies but goodies: Bristol institutions
+It’s easy to get caught up with the latest openings and new exciting places (and there is plenty to be excited about at the moment), but I thought it was time to give some appreciation to the places that have kept me fed and watered with consistently brilliant fare since I moved to Bristol twelve (bloody hell) years ago.Continue reading Oldies but goodies: Bristol institutions

 The past 12 months have seen an influx of burger joints set up shop in Bristol, to the point where it seemed like you couldn’t walk 5 paces in the centre of town without walking into an A Board shouting about the superior meat patties (Aberdeen Angus!
 30 day aged!
 Fillet! – wait, why would you use fillet for a burger, you crazyperson?), toppings (All the cheese!
 Pulled Pork!
 3 more burgers!
 Monster Munch!) and the continuation of that ever-contentious issue: sesame vs. brioche buns.